 Provides complete evaluation and treatment services for speech, language, and hearing problems while providing clinical education to graduate and undergraduate students.

-Provides a home away from home for more than 7,000 students, with resources for helping both residents and commuters experience their best life on campus and meet their personal and academic goals.
+Provides a home away from home for more than 8,000 students, with resources for helping residents experience their best life on campus and meet their personal and academic goals.
 Manages housing contracts and regulations.

 Streamlines the most common admissions, enrollment, registration, financial aid, and payment services at one location, providing knowledgeable, friendly, and convenient service on the ground floor of Hodges Library, by phone at 865-974-1111, by e-mail at firstname.lastname@example.org, and through a variety of online services.

-Covers student perspectives with the Daily Beacon, a daily newspaper, and the Phoenix, a literary arts magazine published each semester.
-These official university student publications offer learning opportunities in editing, writing, graphic design, electronic publishing, computer applications, advertising sales, marketing, and photography for students who desire collaborative, co-curricular experiences.
+Covers student perspectives with the Daily Beacon, an independent student newspaper, and Ablaze, an independent feminist magazine.
+The office also houses Lumos Media Services, a student-operated commercial video and photo entity.
+These official university student entities offer learning opportunities in editing, writing, graphic design, video production, computer applications, advertising sales, marketing, and photography for students who desire collaborative, co-curricular experiences.
 The Student Publications Board appoints senior editors for the editorially independent publications.
 Participation is open to all university students in good standing.
 Applications are available in the Office of Student Media or online.

 The Student Union hosts 6,000+ meetings and events a year.
 Student organizations are the primary users of the spaces bringing a variety of meetings, talent shows, debates, and other function to the space.
 The Event Services staff assists meeting and event planners in the preparation and execution of those evets.

 Services include large format printing, copies, book binding, lamination, posters, and more.
 To see our pricing guide and a complete list of services, please call 865-974-5389, visit our website or stop by our office at 1502 Cumberland Avenue, Student Union Suite 161B.